 Early Years Outcomes; the statutory framework for Early Years Foundation Stage

-We follow the guidance set out in Early Years Outcomes; we will spend time going through this during our Open Afternoon.
-We use this as a basis for our planning and assessment of your children.
+We follow the guidance set out in Development Matters; we will spend time going through this during our Information Session.
+A link to the document is here: Development Matters.
+We use this as a basis for our planning and assessment of your children, alongside other research based tools or our own internal progression goals.

-Staff are always available to talk to you regarding your child’s development and daily routines.
-However if you would like to talk about something confidential or something that is likely to take more than a couple of minutes then please arrange a suitable time.
+Staff are happy to talk to you regarding your child’s development and daily routines.
+However, if you would like to talk about something confidential or something that is likely to take more than a couple of minutes then please arrange a suitable time.
 You will be given an update on your child’s progress both verbally and in a written report.

 All assessments will be passed on to your child’s primary school when they leave Rebecca Cheetham Nursery and Children’s Centre.